 Lufthansa is likely to face another bruising labor disagreement after unilaterally terminating pensions and early retirement provisions for flight crew.
 The move affects around 60,000 employees based in Germany.
 Lufthansa argues that it can no longer afford to spend up to â‚¬400 million ($527 million) annually to address a widening pension deficit that is created by the difference between expected and actual interest rates, and improved life expectancy.
 Lufthansa and its pilot union ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Union Vows To Stand Firm Against Lufthansaâ€™s Pension Revisions".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Union Vows To Stand Firm Against Lufthansaâ€™s Pension Revisions".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.